pytorch/TensorRT/examples/triton/README.rst

 This should spin up a Triton Inference server.
 Next step, building a simple http client to query the server.

-Step 3: Building a Triton Client to Query the Servers
+Step 3: Building a Triton Client to Query the Server
 ----------------------------------------------------

 Before proceeding, make sure to have a sample image on hand.
 If you don't